vincentmaesGitty/Pothole_Detector/README.md

 ```
 Explanation of command options:

---img: Image size for training (e.g., 640).
+- img: Image size for training (e.g., 640).
---batch: Batch size (e.g., 16).
+- batch: Batch size (e.g., 16).
 Go to 32 if your system can handle it.
---epochs: Number of training epochs (e.g., 15).
+- epochs: Number of training epochs (e.g., 15).
 (Check the convergence of the system, if the test/train loss converges to a give value, you can stop the training early)
---data: Path to the .yaml file with dataset configuration.
+- data: Path to the .yaml file with dataset configuration.
---weights: Pretrained weights to use (choose from yolov5s.pt, yolov5m.pt, yolov5l.pt, yolov5x.pt).
+- weights: Pretrained weights to use (choose from yolov5s.pt, yolov5m.pt, yolov5l.pt, yolov5x.pt).

 YOLOv5 offers different pre-trained model types.
 Here’s a quick overview to help you select the best one:
 - **yolov5s.pt: Smallest, fastest model, best for lightweight tasks or devices with limited resources.**